shintarou37/board/README.md

 | text             | text       | null: false,                   |
 ### Association

-belongs_to :user
+- -belongs_to :user
-belongs_to :collect
+- belongs_to :collect
-belongs_to :tweet
+- belongs_to :tweet